AgnieszkaKurek/TicTacToeGame/README.md

 ## Prerequisites:
 Open terminal and run commands:
 * `npm install` to install dependecines
-* `npm run build` to create js bundle and start watching all related js files After that you may open index.html file
+* `npm run dev` to create dev js bundle and start watching all related js files
+* `npm run prod` to create prod js bundle
+After that you may open index.html file

 ## Unit Test: